 - Preheat oven to 400

-- Coarsly chop Baker's German Chocolate and layer in bottom of pie crust.
+- Coarsely chop German chocolate and add in an even layer to the bottom of pie crust.
+Set aside.

 - In a medium bowl, lightly beat eggs and set aside.